- About

 Admission to the certificate program is on a space available basis only.
 Additional admission criteria are available in the LVN-To-RN application handbook and on the nursing program website under Admissions Process.

-Military Personnel and Veterans may be eligible for enrollment into a California Community College Associate Degree Nursing Program based on specific requirements.
+Military Personnel and Veterans may be eligible for enrollment into the Mendocino College Associate Degree Nursing Program based on the following requirements:

-2. An LVN to RN transition course is required and must be completed with a passing grade per individual program policy.
+- An LVN-to-RN transition course is required and must be completed with a passing grade.

-4. Applicants must demonstrate theory and clinical competency in Obstetrics and Pediatrics.
+- Applicants must demonstrate theory and clinical competency in Obstetrics and Pediatrics.
 Credit for these specialties is required to be posted on the official transcript.
-ATIs given in the LVN-RN transition course are Fundamentals, Maternal Child, and Pediatrics.
+ATI examinations given in the LVN-to-RN transition course include Fundamentals, Maternal-Newborn, and Pediatrics.
 Applicants will be required to pass ATI examinations at the same level as RN students.

-5. All ADN prerequisites must be completed prior to the LVN to RN transition course.
+- All ADN prerequisites must be completed prior to the LVN-to-RN transition course.

 Contact Information